Published: December 23, 2013, OL-30611-01

-The Cisco Service Control Application for Broadband (SCA BB) is the Cisco Service Control solution that allows broadband service providers to gain network-traffic visibility, to control the distribution of network resources, and thereby to optimize traffic in accordance with their business strategies.
+The Cisco Service Control Application for Broadband (Cisco SCA BB) is the Cisco Service Control solution that allows broadband service providers to gain network-traffic visibility, to control the distribution of network resources, and to optimize traffic in accordance with their business strategies.
 It enables service providers to reduce network costs, improve network performance and customer experience, and create new service offerings and packages.
+This chapter contains the following sections:

 •Subscribers and Subscriber Modes